-In 2008, Ford Motor Company’s operations management (OM) was reformed along with massive changes throughout the organization.
-Under the One Ford plan of then CEO Alan Mulally, Ford’s operations management became more effective in addressing the 10 strategic decision areas.
-As the fifth biggest firm in the global automotive industry, Ford maintains operations management strategies that deal with a variety of business conditions based on different market contexts.
+Ford Motor Company’s operations management (OM) optimizes the organizational processes of the multinational automotive business.
+Under the One Ford plan of former CEO Alan Mulally, the company’s operations management became more effective in addressing the 10 strategic decision areas.
+As one of the biggest firms in the global automotive industry, Ford maintains operations management strategies that deal with a variety of business conditions based on different market contexts.
 As such, in the 10 strategic decisions of operations management, Ford must ensure flexibility along with consistency throughout its global organization.

 Ford applies the 10 strategic decisions of operations management with emphasis on consistency and high productivity.
-Ford also maintains a considerable degree of flexibility to address business variations in different areas around the world.
+The company also maintains a considerable degree of flexibility to address business and automotive market variations in different areas around the world.
+Through high productivity and efficiency, operations management helps address the tough competition illustrated in the Five Forces analysis of Ford.
+Competitive forces involve other automakers, such as Toyota, General Motors, Tesla, and Nissan.

 Ford Motor Company’s Operations Management, 10 Decision Areas

 1. Design of Goods and Services.
-Ford’s goal in this strategic decision area of operations management is to achieve global consistency.
-The One Ford mission requires such consistency in goods and services.
-This condition contributes to Ford’s financial efficiency and its ability to optimize customer satisfaction.
+The company’s goal in this strategic decision area of operations management is to achieve global consistency.
+Ford’s mission statement and vision statement require such consistency in goods and services.
+This condition contributes to the car manufacturer’s financial effectiveness and its ability to optimize customer satisfaction.
+Also, decisions in this area of operations management are based on Ford’s generic competitive strategy and intensive growth strategies, which give importance to product innovation.
+The company’s automobiles, accessories, and financing services are designed to be differentiated from competing products in the international automotive market.

 3. Process and Capacity Design.
 This strategic decision area of operations management supports production goals.
 Ford pioneered the assembly line method, which maximizes production capacity.
-Also, Ford continues to improve its capacity by developing new facilities for its production network and supply chain.
+Also, the automaker continues to improve its capacity by developing new facilities for its production network and supply chain.
+The high efficiency and high productivity of business processes are among the main factors that reinforce the business strengths and competitive advantages noted in the SWOT analysis of Ford Motor Company.
+With support from decisions in this area of operations management, such strengths enable the company to withstand the aggressiveness of other large multinational automakers.

 4. Location Strategy.
-Ford Motor Company’s aim in this strategic decision area of operations management is to ensure strategic benefits of its facility locations.
-The company’s strategy involves regional production facilities, such as the Ford factories in Germany.
-On the other hand, dealership locations are based on market size.
+Ford Motor Company’s aim in this strategic decision area of operations management is to ensure the strategic benefits of its facility locations.
+The company’s strategy involves regional production facilities, such as car factories in Germany.
+On the other hand, dealership locations are based on market size and proximity to target buyers.
+Ford’s marketing mix (4Ps) relates to this area of operations management, in terms of selecting locations for maximum market reach and vehicle sales.

 5. Layout Design and Strategy.
-In this strategic decision area of operations management, the objective is to maximize efficiency of workflows and resources.
+In this strategic decision area of operations management, the objective is to maximize the productivity and efficiency of workflows and resources.
 Ford addresses this objective through automation of production processes, such as through the use of robotics in production facilities.

 6. Job Design and Human Resources.
 Ford has the goal of maximizing human resource effectiveness and efficiency in this strategic decision area of operations management.
-Ford has a number of programs to support HR capacity and employee satisfaction.
+Ford’s corporate social responsibility programs support HR capacity and employee satisfaction.
 The company ensures continuous improvement and personnel development in its strategies.

 8. Inventory Management.
 Ford’s inventory management supports just-in-time manufacturing methods, which require continuous monitoring to adjust the inventory and minimize its costs.
 However, in this strategic decision area of operations management, Ford’s actual inventory management performance also points to market-based inventory decisions.
-Different markets present different challenges, such that Ford has varying inventory management practices in different markets.
+Different markets present different challenges, and the automotive company applies different inventory management practices to suit relevant market variations.

 9. Scheduling.
 In this strategic decision area of operations management, the short-term and intermediate schedules of processes and resources are considered.
 Ford addresses these concerns through automated scheduling in its production facilities, and semi-automated scheduling in its offices, such as corporate offices and regional offices.